agrc/gis.utah.gov/about/policy/sgid/index.md

 ### OpenSGID
 {: .text-left }

-All datasets in the SGID geodatabase are synced nightly with the [OpenSGID]({% link sgid/open-sgid/index.md %}) cloud-hosted PostGIS database.
+All datasets in the SGID geodatabase are synced nightly with the [OpenSGID]({% link sgid/open-sgid/index.md %}).
 This open standards-centric database is accessible to anyone with an internet connection.

 ### Shelved Data
 {: .text-left }